tinacms/tinacms-site/content/blog/exporting-wordpress-content-to-gatsby.md

 Clicking "Export to Gatsby" in the WordPress admin sidebar and that will bring us to a form to download a Zip file of the site's content.

 The form has several options that allow us to customize the exported content so that it fits into a Gatsby website.
-We've tried to create sensible default options so that we can try clicking "Download Zip File" to get started quickly.
+We've tried to create sensible default options to get started quickly.

 Exporting content to a new system is usually an iterative process so we may need to tweak the export options and try a few times before getting it right.

 The plugin also provides a command to be run on the CLI using [WP-CLI](https://wp-cli.org/).
 This option works best for WordPress sites with a lot of content and gets around PHP limitations like timeouts.
 Check out more details about CLI usage in the [plugin's readme file](https://github.com/tinacms/wp-gatsby-markdown-exporter/blob/master/README.md).

 ## Getting exported content into Gatsby blog starter

 [Gatsby's blog starter](https://github.com/gatsbyjs/gatsby-starter-blog) is an easy way to see how Markdown can be used with Gatsby.
-Checkout the starter's [quick start guide](https://github.com/gatsbyjs/gatsby-starter-blog#-quick-start) to get it up and running.
+The starter's [quick start guide](https://github.com/gatsbyjs/gatsby-starter-blog#-quick-start) has details to get it up and running.

 To get our exported WordPress content in place: